Last updated: 25 April 2021

 We may compile statistics about the use of Our Site and Our Services including data on traffic, usage patterns, user numbers, sales and other information.
 All such data will be anonymised and will not include any personally identifying information.
 We may from time to time share such data with third parties such as prospective investors, affiliates, partners and advertisers.
 Data will only be shared and used within the bounds of the law.

 8. International Data Transfers

-When we share data, it may be transferred to, and processed in, countries other than the country you live in – such as to the United Kingdom, where our data hosting provider’s servers are located.
+When we share data, it may be transferred to, processed and stored in , countries other than the country you live in – such as to the Republic of Ireland.
 These countries may have laws different to what you’re used to.
 Rest assured, where we disclose personal data to a third party in another country, we put safeguards in place to ensure your personal data remains protected.

 Security is a priority for us when it comes to your personal data.
 We’re committed to protecting your personal data and have appropriate technical and organisational measures in place to make sure that happens.

 We only keep your data for as long as We need to in order to use it as described above in section 5, and/or for as long as We have your permission to keep it up to a maximum of 5 years after you last use Our products and services.
 After 5 years, We will automatically delete your personal data.

 11. Your Rights

 You also have rights to:

 - know what personal data we hold about you, and to make sure it’s correct and up to date